imyounas/TSAPISolution/README.md

 For JSON serialization and deserialization, I chose **Newtonsoft.Json**, as there were some scenarios where it provided better flexibility than the default .NET JSON library.

 The mock RESTful API returns JSON responses where the `data` property contains key-value pairs depending on the product type.
-Here keys are always string, but value types are vary depending upon attribute type.
+Here keys are always string, but value types vary depending upon (key)attribute type.
 Example:
 ```json
 {
   "data": {